giselew/toctoc_comments/Documentation/Configuration/Advanced/Index.rst

                                                                                             by image emojis in comments and while entering comments
                                                                                             :text emojis: are converted to unicode-emojis.
 (W)
 ------------------------------------------------------------------------------  ----------  -------------------------------------------------------  -----------------------------------------------------
-useInternalSmiliesInEmojiSelector                                               boolean     Specify if the internal smilies are displayed in the     1
+useInternalSmiliesInEmojiSelector                                               boolean     Specify if the internal smilies are displayed in the     0
-                                                                                            emoji selection panel
+                                                                                            emoji selection panel                                    (V 9.1.0)
 ------------------------------------------------------------------------------  ----------  -------------------------------------------------------  -----------------------------------------------------
 emojiConfigCacheLevel                                                           options     Caching of Emoji configurations:Starting up the Emojis   0
                                                                                             uncached costs much time.
 So we cache them.
 Here you